antonio-apm/credit-risk-hazard-model/README.md

 ## Additional Notes on Data and Methodology
 - In order to have a sufficient number of "events" (defaults) in the data, we define default as the event of a loan having 3+ missed payments.
-- Macroecnoomic variables are lagged to prevent leakage since the data for month $t$ is published in month $t+1$.
+- Macroeconomic variables are lagged to prevent leakage since the data for month $t$ is published in month $t+1$.
 - Due to the panel structure of the data, we use cluster-robust standard errors (clustered on loan IDs) to account for within-loan dependence over time.
 - There is inherent censoring at data cutoff and enforced right-truncation by treating prepayment as censoring.